AlloyUserStudy/Alloy4FunDataAnalysis/README.md

  * **type:**  Type errors are formulas that fail to adhere to the typecheck rules.
  * **empty:** Empy submissions are blank.
  * **mod:** Modification submissions change the structure of the base model from the Alloy4Fun exercise.
+ * **theme:** Changes to the visualization style of scenarios.
+There are no formula edits in theme submissions.

 ## Content